dbt-labs/docs.getdbt.com/website/docs/docs/contributing/adapter-development/2-building-a-new-adapter.md

 Edit the connection manager at `myadapter/dbt/adapters/myadapter/impl.py`

 Very little is required to implement the adapter itself.
 On some adapters, you will not need to override anything.
-On others, you'll likely need to override some of the convert_* classmethods, or override the `is_cancelable` classmethod on others to return False.
+On others, you'll likely need to override some of the `convert_*` classmethods, or override the `is_cancelable` classmethod on others to return False.

-#### datenow()
+#### `datenow()`

 This classmethod provides the adapter's canonical date function.
-This is not used but is required anyway on all adapters.
+This is not used but is required– anyway on all adapters.

 <File name='impl.py'>